clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

 This should print you the message `test` on the terminal!

 ## Parse the OPAM repository
-To write our script we need to understand the basis of how OPAM for Coq repositories are organized (for example the [repo-stable](https://github.com/coq/repo-stable)).
-All the packages are in the [packages](https://github.com/coq/repo-stable/tree/master/packages) folder.
+To write our script we need to understand the basis of how OPAM for Coq repositories are organized (for example in [opam-coq-archive](https://github.com/coq/opam-coq-archive)).
+All the packages are in the `packages` folders.
 There is one folder per package name, all prefixed by `coq:` because we are in the Coq namespace.
 In each package folder, there is one folder per version of the package with three files `descr`, `opam` and `url` to describe the package.

     packages/
       coq:list-string/